sierisimo/publications/TDDWithURMAndKotlin/part3_jump.md

 }
 ```

-Before moving on, we need to define how our `instrcutionSet` will behave or what type of data will be.
+Before moving on, we need to define how our `instructionSet` will behave or what type of data it will be.
 Things to keep in mind:

-- It should hold as much instructions as need it
+- It should hold as many instructions as need it
-- Needs to know which is the current instruction as which one is the next one based on the index
+- Needs to know which is the current instruction and which one is the next one based on the index
 - Needs to easily change the pointer of execution to any other instruction

-We could need more functionality from the `instructionSet` but having this 3 requirements tell us we need a class and will let us at least write the minimum necessary to fullfill our failing test.
+We could need more functionality from the `instructionSet` but having these 3 requirements tells us we need a class and that will let us at least write the minimum necessary to fulfill our failing test.
 First we need to change the test adding a type for `instructionSet`:

 ```kotlin
 internal class OperationsTest {